Acknowledgments

 • To Odie: Thank you for generously supporting my work over the years and for always asking me to draw unique, interesting and diverse things!
 You’ve made a huge difference in my life and I appreciate your patronage and friendship very much!

-• To Doctor Sorcha Ní Fhlainn: Thank you for recommending The Monstrous-Feminine to me at MMU; it inspired me a lot in writing this book!
+• To Dr. Sorcha Ní Fhlainn: Thank you for recommending The Monstrous-Feminine to me at MMU; it inspired me a lot in writing this book!

 (artist: Angel)